Prisoners of Paradise

-Ambleside is a 2025 British period drama romance film directed by Mitch Jenkins and starring Ellie Bamber.
+Prisoners of Paradise is a 2026 British period drama romance film directed by Mitch Jenkins and starring Ellie Bamber.
 It is adapted from the novel Prisoner of Paradise by Romesh Gunsekara.
+It was previously known as Ambleside.

 Premise

 A young woman in 1925 is sent to Mauritius to be under the guardianship of her uncle, and begins a forbidden love affair with a local plantation worker.